 There’s also an indicator when you need to charge it, so you know in advance.
 Milwaukee batteries are exceptional as they can be used in over 200 tools.

-Milwaukee impresses users with its build quality, specially designed to cope with difficult conditions and heavy-duty use.
+Having put Milwaukee tools through the wringer, I can confidently say that their build quality is top-notch.
+These tools are engineered for heavy-duty use and tough conditions.
 Another takeaway from the build quality of a Milwaukee tool is its brushless motors which prevent damage and mishaps while working.

 Milwaukee and Bosch Compared

 Milwaukee and Bosch have both copped strong brand reputations in the markets brought by their common characteristic to deliver their promise to consumers.